-- A. At any time after the hearing on formation of the district, the district board, or, if before formation, the governing body may from time to time order and call a general obligation bond election to submit to the owners and qualified electors the question of authorizing the district to issue general obligation bonds of the district to provide money for any public infrastructure purposes consistent with the general plan.
+A. At any time after the hearing on formation of the district, the district board, or, if before formation, the governing body may from time to time order and call a general .193182.2 obligation bond election to submit to the owners and qualified electors the question of authorizing the district to issue general obligation bonds of the district to provide money for any public infrastructure purposes consistent with the general plan.
 The question shall include authorization for a levy, including a limitation on the levy, of a property tax to pay debt service on the bonds.
+The election may be held in conjunction with the formation election.
-The election may be held in conjunction with the formation election. - B. If general obligation bonds are approved at an election, the district board may issue and sell general obligation bonds of the district; provided that the district board shall have determined by resolution that the principal amount of all district general obligation bonds currently outstanding and the district general obligation bonds proposed for issuance and sale shall not result in a total annual debt service that exceeds five-tenths percent of the allowable base. - C. Bonds may be sold in a public offering or in a negotiated sale.

-D. After the bonds are issued, the district board shall enter in its minutes a record of the bonds sold and their numbers and dates and shall annually levy and cause a property tax to be collected, at the same time and in the same manner as other property taxes are levied and collected on all taxable property in the district, sufficient, together with any money from the sources described in Section 5-11-17 NMSA 1978 to pay debt service on the bonds when due.
+- B. If general obligation bonds are approved at an election, the district board may issue and sell general obligation bonds of the district, provided that the district board shall have determined by resolution that the principal amount of all district general obligation bonds currently outstanding and the district general obligation bonds proposed for issuance and sale shall constitute, in total, no more than twenty-five percent of the total appraised value of the land within the district, including all infrastructure and vertical construction, which is owned by owners other than large property owners. - C. Bonds may be sold in a public offering or in a negotiated sale. - D. After the bonds are issued, the district board shall enter in its minutes a record of the bonds sold and their numbers and dates and shall annually levy and cause a property tax to be collected, at the same time and in the same manner as other property taxes are levied and collected on all taxable property in the district, sufficient, together with any money from the sources described in Section 5-11-17 NMSA 1978 to pay debt service on the bonds when due.
 Money derived from the levy of property taxes that are pledged to pay the debt service on the bonds shall be kept separately from other funds of the district.
 Property tax revenues not pledged to pay debt service on bonds may be used to pay other costs of the district, including costs of formation, administration, operation and maintenance, services or enhanced services.
 A district's levy of property taxes shall constitute a lien on all taxable property within the district, including, without limitation, all leased property or improvements to leased land, which shall be subject to foreclosure in the same manner as other property tax liens under the laws of this state. lien shall include delinquencies and interest thereon at a rate not to exceed ten percent per year, the actual costs of foreclosure and any other costs of the district resulting from the delinquency.
 The proceeds of any foreclosure sale shall be deposited in the special bond fund for payment of any obligations secured thereby.

-- Subject to the election requirements of this section, a district may issue general obligation bonds at such times and in such amounts as the district deems appropriate to carry out a project or projects in phases. - Pursuant to this section, the district may issue and sell refunding bonds to refund general obligation bonds of the district authorized by the Public Improvement District Act.
+E. Subject to the election requirements of this section, a district may issue general obligation bonds at such times and in such amounts as the district deems appropriate to carry out a project or projects in phases.

+F. Pursuant to this section, the district may issue and sell refunding bonds to refund general obligation bonds of the district authorized by the Public Improvement District Act.
 No election is required in connection with the issuance and sale of refunding bonds.
-Refunding bonds issued pursuant to this section shall have a final maturity date no later than the final maturity date of the bonds being refunded." - SECTION 9.
+Refunding bonds issued pursuant to this section shall have a final maturity date no later than the final maturity date of the bonds being refunded."

+SECTION 7.
 Section 5-11-20 NMSA 1978 (being Laws 2001, Chapter 305, Section 20) is amended to read: